SAP-samples/teched2025-DA261/exercises/ex0/README.md

 4. Choose the following for creating your dev space,
       - __Dev space name__:  __DA261_AC207556U##__
         [replace ## with index of your assgined user id]
-      - select for __application type__ on the left __SAP HANA Native Application__ as the .
+      - select for __application type__ on the left __SAP HANA Native Application__
       - select from __Additional SAP Extensions__ on the right hand side the __Python Tools__
       - and then select __Create Dev Space__ to start the process.
 This will create a dedicated development environment with all the tools required to run the Python Jupyter Notebooks.
 <br>![](./images/BAS_create_dev_space.png)

-1. It will take a few minutes for the Dev Space to start up.
+5. It will take a few minutes for the Dev Space to start up.
 The status can be seen beside the name.
 <br>![](./images/BAS_devspace_start.png)

-1. Once the status changes to Running, select the name (__DA261_AC207556U##__) to open it.
+6. Once the status changes to __Running__, __click on your dev space name__ (__DA261_AC207556U##__) to open it.
 <br>![](./images/BAS_devspace_running_open.png)

 <br><br>

 ### 2.2 Cloning the DA261 repository project
-The following steps are to setup the required notebook.
+The following steps complete the configuration of the Jupyter Notebook- and Python environment in SAP Business Application Studio.

 1. On the Get Started page in Business Application Studio, select the option Clone from Git to import a repository from Github.
 <br>![](./images/BAS_clone_from_github.png)